Gareth Fry

 Gareth Fry is a sound designer based in the United Kingdom.
-He has won several accolades including Tony and Olivier awards.
+Fry has won several accolades, including Tony and Olivier awards.

 Early life and education

-Fry grew up between Wales and Exeter, the son of a teacher and a panel beater.
-He was not interested in theatre growing up,and planned to study artificial intelligence.
-His path into theatre started at age 17 when he enrolled on an adult education class that taught MIDI & recording techniques for music production.
-He got interested with theatre while covering for a sound operator on a production of Amadeus at the Edinburgh Festival in 1992.
+Born to a teacher and a panel beater, Fry grew up between Wales and Exeter.
+He was not interested in theatre growing up, and planned to study artificial intelligence.
+At age 17, he enrolled in an adult education class that taught MIDI and recording techniques for music production.
+He became interested in theatre while covering for a sound operator on a production of Amadeus at the Edinburgh Festival in 1992.
 He went on to study Theatre Design at the Royal Central School of Speech and Drama, graduating in 1996.
-He then spent three years working for AMS Acoustics, starting off doing data entry before moving into programming speech intelligibility modelling software.
+He then spent three years working for AMS Acoustics, starting with data entry before moving into speech intelligibility modelling software programming.

 Career

-Fry started off designing sound for fringe theatre productions, a lot of which were at the Southwark Playhouse.
-Simultaneously, he was also working as a sound operator in London's West End, mixing musicals such as Oh What A Lovely War! and touring internationally with companies like Complicite.
-Over the course of about 6 years, his design work built up to the point where he became a full-time sound designer.
+Fry designed sound for fringe theatre productions, many of which were at the Southwark Playhouse.
+He also worked simultaneously as a sound operator in London's West End, mixing musicals such as Oh What A Lovely War! and touring internationally with companies like Complicite.
+Over the course of about 6 years, his sound design work increased frequency until it became full-time.

-He has worked extensively in the subsidized theatre sector, with dozens of shows at venues like the National Theatre, Royal Court and Young Vic Theatre.
-He has specialized in devised theatre, or theatre that uses a similar process.
+Fry has worked in the subsidized theatre sector, with shows at venues like the National Theatre, Royal Court and Young Vic Theatre.
+He has specialized in devised theatre.
 His work includes over 40 productions with the director Katie Mitchell, including pioneering the use of live Foley sound and live cinema shows, for which he won his first Olivier Award for the sound design of Waves at the National Theatre in 2006.

 Gareth also worked on many of Simon McBurney's productions for Complicite, such as The Encounter, for which he also became known for his use of binaural sound on headphones.
-He has worked extensively with the director John Tiffany, starting in 2006 with the National Theatre of Scotland's Black Watch and on Harry Potter and the Cursed Child, both of which he won Olivier Awards for.
+He has worked with the director John Tiffany, starting with the National Theatre of Scotland's Black Watch in 2006 and then on Harry Potter and the Cursed Child.
+He won Olivier Awards for his work on both productions.

-He has also been involved in a lot of events and site-specific theatre, such as the Opening Ceremony of the 2012 Olympic Games.
+He has also been involved events and site-specific theatre, such as the 2012 Summer Olympics opening ceremony.
 He worked again with director Danny Boyle on Free Your Mind, an adaptation of The Matrix films, in 2024 at Aviva Studios in Manchester, subsequently televised on the BBC.

 Fry has designed radio plays for the BBC, including The Dark is Rising, Shifts, Omay, OK Computer and Jump.
-He has also designed exhibitions such as the V&A's David Bowie Is, Alice: Curiouser and Curiouser, and Diva exhibitions.
+He has also designed exhibitions such as V&A's David Bowie Is, Alice: Curiouser and Curiouser and Diva.